-- Always connect positive (+) to positive (+) and negative (-) to body ground (for example, strut mounting bolt, engine lift bracket, etc.) - not to the battery. - Make sure the jumper cables do not touch moving parts in the engine compartment and that the cable clamps do not contact any other metal. - Start the engine of the booster vehicle and let it run for a few minutes. - Keep the engine speed of the booster vehicle at about 2,000 rpm, and start the engine of the vehicle being jump started.
+- Make sure the jumper cables do not touch moving parts in the engine compartment and that the cable clamps do not contact any other metal. - 5.
+Start the engine of the booster vehicle and let it run for a few minutes. - Keep the engine speed of the booster vehicle at about 2,000 rpm and start the engine of the vehicle being jump started.

 Do not keep the starter motor engaged for more than 10 seconds.
-If the engine does not start right away, turn the key off and wait 3 to 4 seconds before trying again.
+If the engine does not start right away, place the ignition switch in the OFF position and wait 3 to 4 seconds before trying again.